 Yes, the nine buildings around the parade ground are the original buildings, retaining significant portions of their original construction.
 Significant restoration work has also been done to protect the buildings and to return them to historic conditions.
-The blockhouse in the corner is the only building that has been entirely reconstructed.
+The blockhouse in the southeast corner is the only building that has been entirely reconstructed.

 The remaining original buildings were started in 1866 and finished in 1868.
 Buildings built out of other materials at the fort before and after these structures have not survived.